nightowl886/Patient-Survey/README.md

 # Patient-Survey

-## 📖 Project Inspiration
+## 📖 Project Inspiration & Overview

 This project is inspired by a tutorial from **Data Wizardry**.
+This project integrates Hospital Bed Capacity Data with HCAHPS Patient Satisfaction Survey Results.
+After cleaning and transformation, it produces a consolidated dataset optimized for Tableau visualization.
+The dataset enables analysis of hospital resource allocation alongside patient experience.

 Since the original dataset download link used in the tutorial is no longer available, I sourced official datasets directly from **2023 CMS Hospital Cost Report (HCRIS)** and the **Hospital Consumer Assessment of Healthcare Providers and Systems(HCAHPS) dataset**.

-My goal is to explore patient satisfaction with hospitals in the United States.
 By leveraging these reliable public sources, the project remains reproducible and demonstrates adaptability when facing unavailable resources.

 ---